Brian Frisselle: Departure from AIM Autosport (2009–2013)

-The 2011 season saw Frisselle join his third team in as many seasons, joining the #77 entry fielded by Doran Racing.
+The 2011 season saw Frisselle join his third team in as many seasons, joining the No. 77 entry fielded by Doran Racing.
 Frisselle formed a Pro-Am combination, driving for the full season alongside Frenchman Henri Richard.
 Frisselle began the season with a 7th-place qualifying result at the Rolex 24.
 The pairing endured a difficult start to the season, retiring in the first two races of the season.
 During the fourth round of the season at VIR, Frisselle and Richard claimed their best finish of the season, registering a fifth-place result.
 Later that season at New Jersey Motorsports Park, the duo were on pace for a strong finish before cooling issues relegated them to a ninth-place finish.
 Richard vacated his seat for the final round after locking up the Rookie of the Year award before the final round at Mid-Ohio, paving the way for Frisselle and brother Burt to reunite for the first time since 2006.
 Frisselle returned to Doran Racing for a part-time schedule in 2012, taking part in the Rolex 24, 6 Hours of Watkins Glen, and the season finale at Lime Rock.

 For the final season of the Rolex Sports Car Series, Frisselle joined Action Express Racing for a full-season campaign.
 The season saw Frisselle claim a single podium finish at Road America, paired with his brother.
 During the final race of the season, and the last in series history, Frisselle made his 100th career start.